Show History

 Cultural Influence

-• In the October 1976, PBS broadcast a Hollywood Television Theatre production of Philemon, again starring Dick Latessa as Cockian.
+• In October of 1976, PBS broadcast a Hollywood Television Theatre production of Philemon, again starring Dick Latessa as Cockian.

 Trivia

-• Schmidt and Jones the Portfolio Studio produced 4 experimental musicals, of which Philemon was one.
-The other 3 were Celebration, The Bone Room, and Portfolio Revue.
+• Schmidt and Jones' Portfolio Studio produced four experimental musicals, of which Philemon was one.
+The other three were Celebration, The Bone Room and Portfolio Revue.